Craigmillar Castle: 16th century

 Several of her noblemen were with her at Craigmillar in November 1566, and suggested to her that her unpopular husband, Henry Stuart, Lord Darnley, could be removed, either by divorce or by other means.
 An agreement, the "Craigmillar Bond", was signed by Mary's Secretary of State William Maitland of Lethington, and several nobles including the earls of Bothwell, Argyll and Huntly.
+The earls met in Argyll's bedchamber in the castle, and then continued the discussion in Bothwell's room.
+Then they discussed the idea of a divorce with Mary in her chamber.
 The bond does not survive, but set out the conspirator's intent to remove Darnley.
 Although Mary made it clear that she was unhappy with Darnley, she was not part of the conspiracy, and was probably unaware of the plot to kill her husband.
 It was initially intended that Darnley would lodge at Craigmillar when he returned to Edinburgh, although he opted to stay at Kirk o' Field in the town, where he was murdered on 10 February 1567.

 During the Marian Civil War, Captain Melville and two of his soldiers, who fought for Mary's cause, were killed in the grounds of the castle on 2 June 1571 when a barrel of gunpowder exploded.
 In 1572, Regent Mar used Craigmillar as a base while besieging Edinburgh Castle, which was held by supporters of the exiled Queen.
 Stable were built for a company of light horsemen.

 King James VI visited Craigmillar himself when he was the guest of Sir David Preston.
 In September 1589 James had been at Seton Palace expecting the arrival of Anne of Denmark, and came to Craigmillar still waiting for news of his bride, "as a kind lover spends the time in sighing".
 It was at Craigmillar that he decided to sail to Norway to meet his Queen, delayed by contrary winds.
+In 1591, Agnes Sampson was accused of placing a charmed wax image in a dovecote at Craigmillar to help her friend Barbara Napier.

+Craigmillar Castle continued to be connected with witchcraft into the seventeenth century.
+Mr John Preston of Haltree was commissioner during several witchcraft trials between 1661-1662.